-In long radius elbow, centreline radius is 1.5 times the nominal size of the pipe or you can say 1.5 times the diameter of the pipe.
-Normally long radius elbows are used in piping as pressure loss is less as compared to short radius elbow.
-It required more space than short radius elbow.
+In a long radius elbow, the centreline radius is 1.5 times the nominal size of the pipe or you can say 1.5 times the diameter of the pipe.
+Normally long radius elbows are used in piping as pressure loss is less as compared to short radius elbows.
+It required more space than a short radius elbow.

 Short Radius Elbow

-In short radius elbow, centreline radius is same as the nominal size of the pipe or you can say one times the diameter of the pipe.
-Short radius elbows are used under limited space application.
+In a short radius elbow, the centreline radius is the same as the nominal size of the pipe, or you can say one times the diameter of the pipe.
+Short radius elbows are used under limited space applications.
 However, it has a high-pressure drop due to a sudden change in the direction of flow.

-The 90 reducing elbow is designed to change direction as well as reduce the size of pipe within a piping system.
+The 90 reducing elbows is designed to change direction and reduce the pipe size within a piping system.
 The reducing elbow eliminates one pipe fitting and reduces the welding by more than one-third.
 Also, the gradual reduction in diameter throughout the arc of the reducing elbow provides lower resistance to flow and reduces the effect of stream turbulence and potential internal erosion.
 These features prevent sizeable pressure drops in the line.

-Long radius pipeline bends are used in fluid transportation line which required pigging.
-Due to their long radius and smooth change of direction, pipe bend has very less pressure drop, and smooth flow of fluid & pig is possible.
+Long radius pipeline bends are used in fluid transportation lines which require pigging.
+Due to their long radius and smooth change of direction, the pipe bend has very less pressure drop, and a smooth flow of fluid & pig is possible.
 3D and 5D Pipe bends are commonly available.
 Here, D is the pipe size.

 Miter bends are not standard pipe fittings they are fabricated from pipes.
-Usually, they are preferred for size 10” & above because large size elbow is expensive.
-Use of miter bend is restricted to the low-pressure water line.
+Usually, they are preferred for sizes 10” & above because large size elbow is expensive.
+The use of miter bend is restricted to the low-pressure water line.
 Miter bend can be fabricated in 2, 3, & 5 pieces.

 Returns – 180 Degree Elbow

 Returning elbows are used to make a 180º change in direction.
-Available in short & long pattern.
-Returns are used in the heating coil, heat exchanger, tank vent etc.
+Available in short & long patterns.
+Returns are used in the heating coil, heat exchanger, tank vent, etc.

-Pipe tee is used for distributing or collecting the fluid from the run pipe.
-It is a short piece of pipe with a 90-degree branch at center.
-There are two types of Tee used in piping, Equal / Straight Tee and Reducing / Unequal Tee.
+A pipe tee is used for distributing or collecting the fluid from the run pipe.
+It is a short piece of pipe with a 90-degree branch at the center.
+Two types of Tee are used in piping: Equal / Straight Tee and Reducing / Unequal Tee.

-A barred tee which is also known as a scrapper tee is used in pipelines that are pigged.
-The branch of the tee has a restriction bar welded internally to prevent the pig or scrapper to enter the branch.
-The bars are welded in the branch in a way that it will allow restriction free passage of the pig from the run pipe.
+A barred tee, also known as a scrapper tee, is used in pigged pipelines.
+The tee branch has a restriction bar welded internally to prevent the pig or scrapper from entering the branch.
+The bars are welded in the branch in a way that it will allow restriction-free passage of the pig from the run pipe.

 Wye Tee / Lateral

-It is a type of Tee which has the branch at a 45° angle, or an angle other than 90°.
+It is a type of Tee that has a branch at a 45° angle or an angle other than 90°.
 Wye tee allows one pipe to be joined to another at a 45° angle.
 This type of tee reduces friction and turbulence that could hamper the flow.
 Wye tee is also known as a lateral.

 A pipe reducer changes the size of the pipe.
-There are two types of reducer used in piping Concentric & Eccentric.
+There are two types of reducers used in piping Concentric & Eccentric.

 Concentric Pipe Reducer or Conical Reducer

-In Concentric reducer which is also known as a conical reducer, the center of both the ends is on the same axis.
+In a Concentric reducer, also known as a conical reducer, the center of both ends is on the same axis.
 It maintains the centerline elevation of the pipeline.
-When the center lines of the larger pipe and smaller pipe are to be maintained same, then concentric reducers are used.
+When the center lines of the larger and smaller pipe are to be maintained the same, concentric reducers are used.

-In Eccentric reducer, the center of both the ends is on different axis as shown in the image.
-It maintains BOP (bottom of pipe) elevation of the pipeline.
-When one of the outside surfaces of the pipeline is to be maintained same, eccentric reducers are required.
+In the Eccentric reducer, the center of both ends is on a different axis, as shown in the image.
+It maintains the BOP (bottom of pipe) elevation of the pipeline.
+When one of the outside surfaces of the pipeline is to be maintained the same, eccentric reducers are required.